 2025

-Story-Rich RPG On AR: Player-Created Worlds With Neural Npcs signals where interactive entertainment is heading over the next few years.
-Studios in North America and beyond are pairing design craft with engineering so educators get richer play.
+Cinematic Adventure On Handheld: Eye-Tracking With Tactile Haptics signals where interactive entertainment is heading over the next few years.
+Studios in South Asia and beyond are pairing design craft with engineering so tournament organizers get richer play.

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.